thebinarypenguin/guaw/README.md

 - Requires jQuery 1.8 or later
 - Uses the GitHub Events API v3
 - Displays all available activity (not just the first page)
+- Rate-limits itself by respecting the X-Poll-Interval response header

 # Usage